-Net cash provided in operating activities for the first quarter of 2013 was \$1.8 million.
-Our net loss for the first quarter of 2013 included \$0.3 million in non-cash stock-based compensation expense and \$4.3 million in non-cash benefit based on the change in the common stock warrant liability.
+Net cash used in operating activities for the first six months of 2013 was \$3.6 million.
+Our net loss for the first six months of 2013 included \$0.7 million in non-cash stock-based compensation expense and \$8.7 million in non-cash benefit based on the change in the common stock warrant liability.

-Net cash provided by financing activities was \$20.8 million during the first quarter of 2013 which consisted of approximately \$6.7 million of net proceeds from sale of 5,381,670 million shares of the Company's common stock in connection with the ATM Agreement, approximately \$13.6 million of net proceeds from sale of approximately 15,000 shares of the Company's Series A 0% convertible preferred stock and the warrants to purchase shares of its common stock in the Preferred Stock Offering and approximately \$0.4 million of gross proceeds from the exercise of options and warrants to purchase approximately 0.1 million shares of the Company's common stock.
+Net cash provided by financing activities was \$29.4 million during the first six months of 2013 which consisted of approximately \$6.7 million of net proceeds from sale of 5,381,670 million shares of the Company's common stock in connection with the ATM Agreement, approximately \$13.6 million of net proceeds from sale of approximately 15,000 shares of the Company's Series A 0% convertible preferred stock and the warrants to purchase shares of its common stock in the Preferred Stock Offering, approximately \$9.1 million of net proceeds from the sale of 6,264,492 shares of its common stock and approximately \$0.4 million of gross proceeds from the exercise of options and warrants to purchase approximately 0.1 million shares of the Company's common stock.
+This was partially offset by approximately \$0.3 million of principal payment on its notes payable.